 Early in the morning, a few friends and I went to Mount Umunhum to watch the sunrise.
 The drive up was windy and somewhat steep, but it was also fun.
 We reached the front gate around 6:30 AM, but found that the park was not yet open.
 Fortunately, a construction worker passed by and let us in.
 We went to the first viewpoint just in time for sunrise, which overlooks the hills to the east of the Bay Area.

-There was a second set of gates, which we had to wait to open.
+After the first viewpoint there is a second set of gates that we had to wait to open.
 This led us to a second viewpoint, with a large building and parking lot.
 There were some construction workers renovating an old building.
 We asked them what they were doing, and they told us that Mount Umunhum was a base for a radar during the Cold War.
-The construction workers were stripping the paint, which contained lead.
+The construction workers were stripping the paint which violated the health code, as it contained lead.